abelcarreras/posym/README.md

 Use as a simple symmetry calculation
 ------------------------------------
-posym allows to create symmetry python objects that can be operated using usual operators
+Posym allows to create basic continuous symmetry python objects that can be operated using direct sum (+) and direct product (*).
 ```python
 from posym import PointGroup, SymmetryBase